For James Dean’s birthday

 Age 13.
 Babysitting.
 Up later than I normally would be.
 East of Eden was on late-night television.
 I had never seen it.
 I don’t even know that I was aware of who James Dean was.
 And certainly not Elia Kazan.
-I was a ravagingly unhappy middle-schooler, intermittently suicidal.
-I was recovering from what I now realize was my first breakdown at age 12, bipolar having stepped into the room, uninvited and unannounced, saying, “Whassup.
-I’ll be your new Roommate for Life.”
+I was a ravagingly unhappy middle-schooler.
+I spent months in a state of literally wild despair.
+I was recovering from what I now realize was my first breakdown at age 12, bipolar having stepped into the room along with my first period, as it so often happens for girls.
+Good times.
 Of course I didn’t know that at the time and it would be decades before things got so harrowing that I got diagnosed.
 But also, even more importantly: at age 13, I was already a budding actress, involved in community theatre and drama clubs.
 My aunt was a professional actress and an inspiration: In my family, acting was not some weird pipe dream, acting was a JOB that could actually be DONE.
 I was ambitious enough to figure out – on my own – how I could get myself to New York for an Annie open call.
 (I learned about the open call from actually calling the Broadway theatre where it was playing, and asking questions of the poor box office lady who finally forwarded me to someone in the office.
 Crazy, I realize now, but that’s what happened.)
 I wanted to move to New York some day.
 I was one of those very young people who knew, without a shadow of a doubt, what I wanted to do one day.
 No question.

 In East of Eden James Dean is first seen in long-shot for the haunting opening sequence, a lanky figure in the background.
 And this – up above – is our first real glimpse of his face.
 It is not an exaggeration to say that this moment shook my world.
 It re-arranged me.
 A seismic shift.
 My priorities, my awareness.
 My GOALS changed.